Estimating Your Pension

 Final average compensation (FAC).

-For MIP members, the highest three consecutive years of earnings (36 months) in the DB plan are averaged to determine your FAC.
-For Basic Plan members, the highest five consecutive years of earnings (60 months) in the DB plan are averaged to determine your FAC.
+For MIP members, the highest three consecutive years of earnings (36 months) in the pension plan are averaged to determine your FAC.
+For Basic Plan members, the highest five consecutive years of earnings (60 months) in the pension plan are averaged to determine your FAC.

 Years of service (YOS).